EvoLib/evo-lib/examples/09_evoenv/02_jumper/README.md

 | 0 | `jump_signal` | Jump trigger.
 Values greater than `0.5` request a jump. |
 | 1 | `jump_strength` | Jump impulse strength in `[0.0, 1.0]`. |

-A typical jump action is:
+A typical rule-based jump action is:

 ```python
 [1.0, 0.75]